LinkesAuge/DuneApp/docs/architecture.md

 The Dune Awakening Deep Desert Tracker is a **production-ready** web application built with React (TypeScript) on the frontend and Supabase for backend services (Authentication, Database, Storage).
 The application provides comprehensive exploration tracking across multiple game regions: a grid-based map system for the Deep Desert region and an interactive coordinate-based map system for the Hagga Basin region.

 **Status**: **100% COMPLETE & VERIFIED** - All architectural components are fully implemented, tested, and operationally verified.
-Final POI filter system bugs resolved January 3, 2025.
+Latest UI/UX polish and screenshot management enhancement completed January 27, 2025.

 ## 2. Components and Layers